Everything You've Wanted to Know About Fukuoka (But Couldn't Find Reliable Answers For)

 Q: Where's the best tonkotsu ramen in Fukuoka?

-Depends what you want.
-Ichiran Hakata headquarters has the famous solo-booth experience where you customize every aspect of your bowl (890 JPY).
-It's a production, and the ramen is consistently excellent.
-But my honest pick for flavor?
-Shin Shin near Tenjin Station.
-650 JPY for a bowl that locals line up for.
-The broth is slightly lighter than Ichiran's, and the chashu melts.
+It depends what you're after.
+Ichiran Hakata headquarters delivers the famous solo-booth experience, where you customize every aspect of your bowl (890 JPY) — a full production, and the ramen is consistently excellent.
+But the honest pick for pure flavor is Shin Shin near Tenjin Station.
+650 JPY for a bowl locals line up for, with broth slightly lighter than Ichiran's and chashu that melts.

 Order "kaedama" (extra noodles, 100-200 JPY) — it's the Hakata custom.
 Ask for "barikata" for extra-firm noodles.
-This is the correct Fukuoka move.
+That's the correct Fukuoka move.

-Also try Ramen Stadium on the 5th floor of Canal City Hakata — 8 regional ramen shops under one roof.
-Good for comparing styles.
+Also worth a stop: Ramen Stadium on the 5th floor of Canal City Hakata — 8 regional ramen shops under one roof, ideal for comparing styles side by side.

 Q: What are yatai and how do they work?

 Yatai are open-air food stalls that set up nightly along the Naka River in Nakasu and Tenjin.
 Over 100 of them, each seating 8-10 people around a counter.
 They appear around 6PM and close around 2AM.
-The food is ramen, yakitori (from 150 JPY per skewer), gyoza, oden, and whatever the stall owner specializes in.
+Expect ramen, yakitori (from 150 JPY per skewer), gyoza, oden, and whatever the stall owner specializes in.

-Here's the etiquette nobody tells you: order at least one drink per person — drink margins keep stalls profitable.
-Don't linger more than an hour because space is limited and there are people waiting.
-Cash only at most stalls.
+Here's the etiquette nobody spells out: order at least one drink per person — drink margins keep stalls profitable.
+Don't linger more than an hour, because space is limited and there are people waiting.
+Most stalls are cash only.
 Don't photograph the chef without asking.
-Arrive before 8PM to avoid long waits.
+Arrive before 8PM to skip the long waits.

-Tip: the Tenjin-area stalls are less touristy than Nakasu.
-Locals know this.
+Tip: the Tenjin-area stalls run less touristy than Nakasu.
+Locals know it.

 Q: Is Fukuoka really cheaper than Tokyo and Osaka?

 Noticeably.
-Ramen from 600 JPY (vs 900+ in Tokyo).
+Ramen from 600 JPY (versus 900+ in Tokyo).
 Convenience store bentos from 400 JPY.
 Business hotels from 4,500 JPY/night.
 A full day of sightseeing with food runs under 5,000 JPY easily.
 Yatai meals average 1,500-2,500 JPY including drinks.
-It's probably Japan's most affordable big city.
+It's very likely Japan's most affordable big city.

 Sightseeing